adsota/ios-sdk/README.md

 - Set `adType`, `adUnitID` to `request`

-This function will return list of `AppotaADNativeObject` object
+This function will return list of `AdsOTANativeObject` object

 - Call `click:withRootViewController:` when user click on an item in your custom view

-### 5.2 AppotaADNativeObject class
+### 5.2 AdsOTANativeObject class
 - `ADNativeViewObject`, `ADNativeInterstitialObject`, `ADNativeOfferWallObject` 's inhertiged from `ADNativeObject` each will represent an adobject use to display on your custom UI ad

 - `ADNativeObject`